1- Is it really non-toxic? Unicone Art uncured resin isn’t toxic, it is hazardous and it may give you an allergic reaction but it is not toxic.

 Crystallization may occur.

-Heat will bring the resin back to a usable state, and the best way to heat the resin is to place the container in a water bath with water heated to about 125°F.
+Heat will bring the resin back to a usable state, and the best way to warm the resin is to place the tightly sealed containers into a warm water bath.

 There are many ways to color your resin.